nz-trust-framework/DISTF-reference-architecture/README.md

 We encourage contributions from all parties interested in the development of the Reference Architecture.
 There are a number of ways to contribute.

--  We welcome **[Collaborators]()** to this work.
-In order to be added as a contributor, please following the process outline here: apply to become a contributor.
 -  **[Issues](../../issues)** can be raised directly through this repository.
 These should relate to specific or defineable issues.
 -  **[Discussions](../../discussions)** can be raised directly through this respository.
 These can pose broader questions or open a wider conversation related to New Zealand digital identity ecosystem, but should relate to matters that can be addressed through this document.